rjdinis-nos/genai-agent/.docker/README.md

-# Docker Compose Setup for FastAPI File Downloader & PDF Summarizer
+# Docker Compose Setup for GenAI Agent

 This directory contains Docker Compose configurations and scripts for containerizing and managing the FastAPI application using modern Docker Compose workflows.